Westlake Publishing Forums

 Malachi Constant

 PS -- I borrowed from Marc's insane approach to individual nailheads (Feldbahn caboose project) ... which contributed to the cross-eyed by the end of the day business ... there's a tiny little inspection tag on the emergency cut-off box that was cut from super thin paper ...
-I'll go back and fatten that up at some point then shoot a better close-up.
-Grin
+I'll go back and fatten that up at some point then shoot a better close-up. ;D

 Dan -- You're right!
 Fortunately, this building will have a big pair of wide-open garage doors and sit right at the front of that layout.